Canadian Rocky Mountains

 Canadian Rocky Mountains – the Ultimate Winter Playground!

 I’m not a huge fan of winter.
-Maybe that’s because I grew up in the middle of Illinois where it was cold all winter but we only got a big snowstorm a few times a season.
+Maybe that’s because I grew up in the middle of Illinois, where it was cold all winter, but we only got a big snowstorm a few times a season.
 It was just blah – gray, drab, and cold.
 It’s the kind of winter where you really can’t do anything but be annoyed.
-Sure, there were some great snow days where the landscape would be blanketed as our personal white fluffy playground and my brother and I would spend every second outside sledding, building igloo tunnel systems in the drifts, make snow angles, and pelt each other with snow balls.
+Sure, there were some great snow days where the landscape would be blanketed as our personal white fluffy playground, and my brother and I would spend every second outside sledding, building igloo tunnel systems in the drifts, making snow angles, and pelt each other with snowballs.
 My mother would even get out her cross-country skis and do laps around our big garden.
-But these days didn’t last long and soon our igloos collapsed, our sledding tracks started revealing mud and grass, and the snow turned into a brown puddle that remained for the next few months.
-Winters in Peoria were sort of torture as a kid – like Cinderella’s ball that you had to wait and wait for but was over far too soon.

 kids with snowman

-I’ll be a Blogger in Residence for the Canmore/Banff area in Alberta for an entire month – meaning the Canadian Rockies will be my snowy winter playground that I yearned for as a kid!
+I’ll be a Blogger in Residence for the Canmore/Banff area in Alberta for an entire month – meaning the Canadian Rockies will be the snowy winter playground that I yearned for as a kid!

 Canmore Alberta Map